mspnp/aks-fabrikam-dronedelivery/README.md

 | Helm charts                             |  ❌   |    ✅    |
 | Distributed Monitoring                  |  ❌   |    ✅    |

-**AKS Fabrikam Drone Delivery is not just workload focused**, but also incorporates the infrastructure journey by expanding the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
-Similar to what organizations might get into while trying to implement their solutions based on the AKS Secure Baseline, this reference implementation carefully modifies or interchanges small pieces like using a different kind of ingress controller or deploying a different workload on top of the cluster.
-If you or your team are on day 0 or looking for infrastructure-related aspects only, the recommendation is to start with the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
+**AKS Fabrikam Drone Delivery is not just workload focused**, but also incorporates the infrastructure journey by expanding the [AKS Baseline](https://github.com/mspnp/aks-baseline).
+Similar to what organizations might get into while trying to implement their solutions based on the AKS Baseline, this reference implementation carefully modifies or interchanges small pieces like using a different kind of ingress controller or deploying a different workload on top of the cluster.
+If you or your team are on day 0 or looking for infrastructure-related aspects only, the recommendation is to start with the [AKS Baseline](https://github.com/mspnp/aks-baseline).
 If you want more comprehensive guidance for deploying a more *interesting* workload, this is the proper guidance to follow.

 ## Azure Architecture Center guidance